Types of Treatment for Brain Tumors

 Different types of brain tumor treatments have different goals.
 Here is a list of treatments and their goals:

 Targeted therapy.�Newer medicines target different parts of tumor cells or nearby blood vessels.
+These therapies are usually given in the setting of a clinical trial.
 They work differently from standard chemotherapy drugs.
 Some of these targeted drugs are now used to help treat certain brain tumors, usually when surgery is not an option.�

 If you or a family member has been diagnosed with a brain tumor, you may want to consider getting a second opinion before beginning treatment.
 In fact, some insurance companies require a second opinion for such diagnoses.
 According to the American Cancer Society, it's very rare that the time it will take to get a second opinion will affect the success of your treatment.�The peace of mind a second opinion provides may be well worth the effort.�

 Finally, keep in mind that doctors and researchers are finding new ways to treat brain tumors.
 These new methods are tested in clinical trials.
-Before beginning treatment, ask your doctor if there are any clinical trials you should consider.
+Before beginning treatment, ask your health care team if there are any clinical trials you should consider.